-- Consider if areas typically staffed that have infrequent interaction that can be handled by monitoring via camera. - Food safety versus Quality: Consider whether there is a food safety risk versus an incidental quality risk when dealing with monitoring activities that involve human to human interaction. - For quality checks- Know what data is nice to have collected versus what is truly necessary/required.
+- Consider if typically staffed areas that have infrequent interaction that can be handled via camera monitoring. - Food safety versus quality: Consider whether there is a food safety risk versus an incidental quality risk when dealing with monitoring activities that involve human to human interaction. - For quality checks: Know what data is nice to have collected versus what is truly necessary/required.
 Streamline and minimize where historical data supports the decision, especially for quality metrics. - If there are checks that will bring someone in close contact with another employee or there are resource constraints, consider if there are there checks that can be done less frequently, e.g. every 4 hours instead of hourly or other variables that can monitored remotely.